ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Just what IS an array?
 Here's a good example!
 Imagine having one of those childrens books, except this book is 145mm by 145mm and is completely blank.
 This book also has 224 pages.
 You bring a bottle of really strong black ink and spill some of it on the first page of the book.
 You wipe of the ink but notice that your book is covered in ink.
 You also notice that the ink made its way though 223 papers, and did not make it to the last page.

-Now if you think of the book as an array (145 height, 145 width, 224 pages), and the darkness of thean ink ranging from values of 0 (white) to 1 (black).
+Now if you think of the book as an array (145 height, 145 width, 224 pages), and the darkness of the ink ranging from values of 0 (white) to 1 (black).
 The first page of the ink will have 145x145 pixels that all have the value of 1.

 As you keep turning the pages you notice the values of the 145x145 pixels decreasing, making their way from 1 to 0.